Small hive beetle

 Life cycle

 The development of SHB throughout its lifecycle depends primarily on humidity, temperature and food availability.
-As such SHB has the greatest impact in the warm and humid coastal strip between Victoria and north Queensland, but its presence has also been detected in all states and territories of Australia, except Tasmania, Northern Territory and southern parts of Western Australia.
+As such SHB has the greatest impact in the warm and humid coastal strip between Victoria and north Queensland, but is found in all states and territories of Australia, except Tasmania, Northern Territory and southern parts of Western Australia.
 The SHB lifecycle can take between 3–12 weeks and has four stages: egg, larva, pupa, and adult beetle.

 Egg